-Federal Education Advocacy Coordinators (FEDAC)
+About Federal Education Advocacy Grassroots Network

-Inaugurated in December 2001, the FEDAC is a campus-based nationwide education advocacy grassroots network established to assist the APA Education Directorate and Education Government Relations staff with its efforts to gain federal support for psychology education and training.
-When fully completed, the FEDAC network will include individuals representing the full spectrum of psychology education (i.e., graduate, postgraduate, undergraduate and precollege.
+The Federal Education Advocacy grassroots network is a campus-based nationwide advocacy grassroots network established to assist the APA Education Directorate and Education Government Relations staff with its efforts to gain federal support and funding for psychology education and training.
+It brings together individuals representing the full spectrum of psychology education — graduate, postgraduate, undergraduate and precollege.

 A fully successful federal advocacy program requires an organized, comprehensive grassroots network.
 Support from psychology education constituents across the nation is critical to advancing psychology education and training and the application of psychology to education.